evkx/evkx.github.io/content/models/rimac/nevera/Nevera/_index.md

 ---
 title: Rimac Nevera
 linktitle: "Nevera"
 description: "Rimac Nevera is an all-electric luxury hypercar with a WLTP range of up to 490 km (305 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true